- The 7 best apps for tracking pregnancy

 The anxiety associated with taking care of an infant doesn’t exactly vanish when the lights go out.
 If you don’t want to have to worry too much about your baby’s health once they sleep, be sure to add Owlet Smart Sock 3 Monitor to your baby registry.

 This is a wearable monitor that enables you to keep track of your child’s heart rate and oxygen levels when they’re asleep.
 Amazing, isn’t it?
+Get more baby monitor options here.

 3. Nursing pillow